BrandiATMuhkuh/brandiatmuhkuh.github.com/source/projects/index.markdown

 If you look carefully you will see that the box and the game field have a different color.
 That is because we smoothed it with oil.
 That gives it a nice shiny color and makes it long lasting.

+Here is the [quarto.svg](/images/projects/quarto.svg) file to laser cut the game for yourselfe.

 </section>

 <section class="card">